-Inspections revealed that there had been compliance with this requirement.
+Inspections of the NSWPF register revealed that there had been compliance with this requirement.

 3.2.2 Section 41 Dealing with records obtained by use of surveillance devices

 The NSWCC has adopted the NSWPF practice to enable it to comply with this provision.
 The information required by section 41 is securely stored at the NSWCC premises with access restricted to authorised officers.